oat-sa/taohub-articles/forge/Rest.md

 For some parameters (Type, language) default values are applied, but you may explicit a different type or language.

 In general, you need to identify the parameters using URIs, for your convenience aliases for the default parameters were added.
-You may defines any other information according to the properties defined along your test takers.
+You may define any other information according to the properties defined along with your test takers.

-The list of aliases is the following, (and if it is mandatory bit) :
+The list of aliases is the following, (and if it is mandatory bit):

 -   “login”=> PROPERTY_USER_LOGIN,true
 -   “password” => PROPERTY_USER_PASSWORD,true